wp-plugins/yith-woocommerce-eu-vat/README.txt

 = Main features =

+* Taxes are applied based on the customer location.
+* Pre built EU Tax rates list.
+* Choose the taxes to pay with a MOSS report filtered by nation and time
 * Choose to prevent purchases from EU customers.
 * In case of you want to prevent purchases from EU customers, choose to show customized messages on cart and on checkout page.
 * Store automatically the EU taxes paid by the customer.
-* Choose the taxes to pay with a MOSS report filtered by nation and time
 * Consult quickly a direct report about the taxes to pay by nation and period of time.

+For a more detailed list of options and features of the plugin, please look at the [official documentation](http://yithemes.com/docs-plugins/yith-woocommerce-eu-vat/ "Yith WooCommerce EU VAT official documentation").

 Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.